Sheriff’s Mounted Volunteer

-- You need to own or have access to a good minded horse
+- Own or have access to a healthy, good-minded, brave horse.

-- Own or have access to a horse trailer.
+- Own or have access to a safe, reliable horse trailer and tow vehicle.

-- Complete and pass Sheriff’s Office background investigation
+- Complete and pass the Sheriff’s Office background investigation.

 - Complete and maintain a First Aid/CPR Card (VCSO will provide)